De1F0x/Prueba-Lantek/questions.md

 Diego Miquélez de Mendiluce

-1. How long did you spend on the coding test?
+***1. How long did you spend on the coding test?
 What would you add to your solution if you had more time?
-If you didn't spend much time on the coding test then use this as an opportunity to explain what you would add.
+If you didn't spend much time on the coding test then use this as an opportunity to explain what you would add.***

 30 minutes.
 I have focused on doing integration testing from a developer perspective, I would have done unitary testing so I could check my code was working as expected.

-2. What was the most useful feature added to the latest version of your chosen language?
-Please include a snippet of code that shows how you've used it.
+***2. What was the most useful feature added to the latest version of your chosen language?
+Please include a snippet of code that shows how you've used it.***

 Python 3.11 added a feature improving the traceback error system.
 Before the upgrade, Python did not perform the traceback of the erros specifying which the error was in a proper way.
 Here is an example: